nevereverinsomnia/FSDC-DETR/README.md

+# FSDC--DETR
-The code will be coming soon after the paper accepted.
+The code will be released after the paper is accepted.